Bnost/Bnost/README.md

 ## Hi there 👋

   My name is Berke Nergizli.
-  I am a student at Cukurova University.
+  I am a student in Cukurova University.

 - 🌱 I’m currently learning computer engineering